-That’s why this mid-century modern take doesn’t use any fancy supplies or require anything more than drill know-how.
+That’s why this mid-century-modern-inspired take doesn’t use any fancy materials or require anything more than drill know-how.
 It can be completely made (furniture and all!) from scrap wood, pre-cut blocks & dowels, a little paint on paper, and some fast-growing wheatgrass if you want to go the extra mile!

-A SPECIAL NOTE ABOUT THE LOVELY FOLIAGE:
+A NOTE ABOUT OUR LOVELY DOLLHOUSE FOLIAGE:

-You can easily substitute cardboard or faux plants for the wheatgrass I used to make our natural “ornamental grass” planter, but if you’re willing to give real plants a go, this truly couldn’t be easier.
+You can easily substitute cardboard, paper, or faux plants for the wheatgrass I used to make our natural “ornamental grass” planter, but if you’re willing to give real plants a go, this truly couldn’t be easier.
 The wheatgrass takes about 4-5 days to grow from seed (that’s it!) and is a fantastic starter science experiment in addition to providing beautiful bright green foliage.
 Bonus: it grows like a weed, and can be trimmed every couple of days and used for juicing!

-ART PROJECTS UPON ART PROJECTS:
+DOLLHOUSE ART PROJECTS UPON ART PROJECTS:

 As an example, we made some miniature, minimal, modern collages to deck our walls.
 We also used paint + some simple printing processes on paper to create our floor coverings (more on that in Part 3!).
 A good statement rug is hard to find, so being able to make your own in a few minutes…?
 Two thumbs WAY UP.